valory-xyz/open-autonomy/docs/guides/scaffolding.md

     !!!note
         The flag `--local` in the command above forces to use the local registry.
         Recall that in the [setup instructions](./quick_start.md#setup) the framework has been initialized to use the remote registry.
-For this reason, the flag is required to store the skill in the local registry.
+For this reason, this flag is required to instruct the framework to store the skill in the local registry.

-5. **Clean up.** If we were only interested on the skill we don't need the agent any more, so we can safely delete it:
+5. **Clean up.** If we are only interested on the skill, we don't need the agent anymore, so we can safely delete it:
     ```bash
     cd ..
     autonomy delete my_agent